MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/admin-roles-page.md

 ## Get the most out of the roles

-Read the content below to learn about the different roles and what tasks the roles can perform in your organization.
+Read the content below to learn about the different admin roles and what tasks the roles can perform in your organization.

 > [!NOTE]
 This isn’t an exhaustive list of all the permissions that these roles have.
 Select the **Learn more** link for more information about each role.